Cuntaquinte/va_proyecto/README.md

 Main task No 1: To explore the information described by the different aspects collected (variables or attributes) available in a sample of the Colombian population.
 Explore, features: Given the vast amount of information and variables available.

 Summarize, All data: Create a synthesis of the data on one of the attributes: health, diet or microbiota.

-A. Categorize the relationship between the elements (possibility of creating data groups) Derive, Characteristics: Create groupings based on gut microbiota abundance data, clusters based on data.
+A-.
+Categorize the relationship between the elements (possibility of creating data groups) Derive, Characteristics: Create groupings based on gut microbiota abundance data, clusters based on data.
 B. Discriminate the data by the different sociodemographic variables Compare, characteristics of similarity: compare the data of the main themes of the attributes of age group, sex, and city
 C. Find the factors that affect health Locate, Characteristics: Look for the factors related to the performance of cardiovascular health D. Enjoy navigation through the different visualization charts Enjoy: That the information found is pleasing to the eye